MrLesk/agents-council-mcp/docs/council.md

 ## Tools (v1)

-The MCP server exposes four tools:
+The MCP server exposes five tools:

 - `start_council` (starts a new session and records the council request)
 - `join_council` (first-time entry point that returns the session request and responses)
 - `get_current_session_data` (returns the session request and responses, optionally from a cursor)
+- `close_council` (closes the current session with a conclusion)
 - `send_response` (adds a response to the current request)

 Each tool takes an `agent_name`.
 The server may append a suffix (`#1`, `#2`, ...) if the name